mrliptontea/PurpleMine2/README.md

 * Fixed #1: Font Awesome icons will no longer break plugins' icons
 + Introduced styles for [People][redmine_crm_people] plugin
 * Enhanced styles for activities list
+* Regular buttons (e.g. `Cancel`) will look like links in dialog windows
+* Fixed look of collapsible arrow in Firefox

 v1.2.0 (2015-03-03):